-We really emphasize client’s personal choice.
+We really emphasize the client’s personal choice.
 Not willpower, not struggling, not wrestling with himself, but choice.
-This is a really a central pillar of how we work with smoking cessation.
+This is really a central pillar of how we work with smoking cessation.

 We find when people start to identify more with the ‘I’ that chooses, they build up that ‘I’ that chooses as an identity, as a ‘muscle’ in their life.

-The more they build up the ‘I’ that chooses – the more they start saying:
+The more they build up the ‘I’ that choose – the more they start saying:

 “I can deal with this, I can deal with that”.